DaoCloud/DaoCloud-docs/docs/en/docs/amamba/02QuickStart/deploypipline.md

     - Click `Add Step`, select git clone under the step type in the pop-up dialog box, and configure related parameters:
         - Repository URL: Enter the GitLab repository address.
         - Branch: if not filled in, the default is the master branch.
-        - Credentials: If it belongs to a private warehouse, you need to provide a credential.
+        - Credentials: If it belongs to a private registry, you need to provide a credential.

     ![quickstart01](../images/quickstart01.png)